improveU/.github/profile/README.md

 > Elija finally knows what HTML is

-> Xavi needs an own branch pls
+> Xavi needs his own branch

-> Demian is searching for an easy exit
+> Demian is searching for an easy exit (es schiebt)

 > Tim is still only existing